-As at 31 December 2010, the Group has capital commitment of approximately RMB27 million (2009: RMB28 million) which was related to the investment amount committed to the local government of the county where the Sichuan factory is located.
+As at 31 December 2011, the Group has capital commitment of approximately RMB27 million, of which RMB25 million (2010: RMB27 million) was related to the investment amount committed to the local government of the county where the Sichuan factory is located and the remaining RMB2 million (2010: Nil) for the construction of the guest house.

-Save as disclosed herein, the Group has no other material capital commitments, investments, acquisitions or disposals of subsidiaries as at 31 December 2010.
+Save as disclosed herein, the Group has no other material capital commitments, investments, acquisitions or disposals of subsidiaries as at 31 December 2011.